aleksati/networked-audio-synchronization-with-OSC-timetags/README.md

-# Understanding OSC Timestamps and Forward Synchronization of Musical Devices
+# OSC Timestamps and Forward Synchronization in Python and Pure Data

-In this workshop, we will learn about the OSC protocol and how symbolic music data can be used to mitigate latency and control musical systems from afar.
-Specifically, the session concentrates on how we can use OSC timestamps to "forward synchronize" audio playback in two remote places at once.
-In class, we will explore OSC transmission between two different programming environments on our local machine, namely between Pure Data (PD) and Python.
+In this workshop, we will learn about the OSC protocol and how it can be used to mitigate latency and control musical systems from afar.
+Specifically, the session concentrates on how we can use OSC timestamps in Python and Pure Data to Forward Synchronize audio playback in two remote places at once.
+Over four steps, you will develop a custom synchronization scheme using OSC and a technique called Forward Synchronization between Python and Pure Data.
 The goal is to learn more about how to set up and configure advanced technologies for networked music systems and synchronous online musical collaboration.

-In class, we will explore four examples of increasing complexity that demonstrate how we can start building synchronized networked audio systems using OSC Timestamps.
-Each example follows several activities.

 **NB!** This workshop requires an intermediate familiarity with OSC for Python and Pure Data.